There are few things out there as dynamic as castor oil.

 Castor oil contains ricinoleic acid and omega-6 fatty acids, which – when massaged onto the scalp – can help increase blood circulation and improve hair growth.

-Speaking of moisturising, the essential fatty acids of castor oil can help restore the skin’s natural moisture balance.
+Speaking of moisturising, the essential fatty acids of castor oil can help restore the skin’s moisture balance.
 It penetrates skin and boosts the production of collagen, which helps soften and hydrate the skin.

 Some studies show castor oil’s high-fat content makes it great at protecting the skin from spot-causing bacteria.
 Castor oil is, therefore, a great option if you’re a fan of oil pulling, plus it may help alleviate the appearance of problem skin if used as a cleanser.

-Last but not least, castor oil is incredibly moisturising, which makes it a great natural alternative for soothing your skin, softening your nails or even nourishing your eyelashes!
+Last but not least, castor oil is incredibly moisturising, which makes it a great alternative for soothing your skin, softening your nails or even nourishing your eyelashes!

 It can also be used in place of conditioner, especially if you have a dry scalp or have brittle hair.